HoloArchivists/hollow_memories/README.md

 yt-dlp https://www.youtube.com/watch?v=_VcYd4EkBR0 --cookies C:\Users\anon\Desktop\youtube.com_cookies.txt
 ```
 >You may find that sometimes authentication will fail.
 This is most likely due to old cookies which can be caused by logging out.
 Simply repeat step 2 to replace your current cookie file.

-* You can use [this script](scripts/dlsinglevid.ps1) instead of running the commands every time.
-Save the script to the directory where you want to save the video to and run it.
+## Downloading entire channels

-### Archiving a channel
+There is a script to simplify the process of downloading an entire channel which you can find [here](scripts/dlentirechannel.ps1)

-There is a script to simplify the process of archiving an entire channel which you can find [here](scripts/dlentirechannel.ps1)
+## Downloading livestreams

-## Downloading a livestream as it is occurring
+Livestreams can be downloaded as they are airing.

-Livestreams can be captured and downloaded as they are airing.
+This is useful for no archive livestreams or scheduled livestreams.

 Refer to [this guide](archiving_livestreams.md).